-In the context of our statutory audit of the consolidated financial statements we are also responsible to consider, in particular based on information that we became aware of during the audit, if the directors' report on the consolidated financial statements is free of material misstatement, either by information that is incorrectly stated or otherwise misleading.
-In the context of the procedures performed, we are not aware of such material misstatement.
+In the context of our statutory audit of the consolidated financial statements we are responsible to consider, in particular based on information that we became aware of during the audit, if the directors' report on the consolidated financial statements and other information disclosed in the annual report on the consolidated financial statements, i.e.:

+Euroclear SA/NV annual report 2023 Statutory auditors' report are free of material misstatements, either by information that is incorrectly stated or otherwise misleading.
+In the context of the procedures performed, we are not aware of such a material misstatement.